menu icon

 Southern Creole Banner Ad-1

-More Cocktail Ideas:
+More Cocktail Ideas

+If you've never heard of a French 75 cocktail before, it's time to get excited.
+This recipe is easy and tastes great at any point in the day.
+So, what are you waiting for?
 Get out your shaker and start mixing!
-Don’t forget to tag me on Instagram to see how yours turned out by following this link here.
-And don’t forget to leave a comment below-I’d love to know if you enjoyed my post or have some feedback about what needs improvement!
+Don't forget to tag me on Instagram to see how yours turned out by following this link here.
+And don't forget to leave a comment below-I'd love to know if you enjoyed my post or have some feedback about what needs improvement!

-Click here to subscribe to MY NEWSLETTER for easy and free recipes right into your inbox!
+Click here to subscribe to MY Weekly Recipes for easy and free recipes right into your inbox!

-To pin this recipe and save it for later, you can use the Pin button on the recipe card, the sharing buttons above or below this post, or on any of the photos above.
+To pin this recipe and save it for later, you can use the Pin button on the recipe card, the sharing buttons above or below this post, or any of the photos above.

-Tag me @kennethtemple_ on Instagram to share your remakes with me, and don’t forget to leave a star rating and comment below.
+Tag me @kennethtemple_ and use #LezEat on Instagram to share your remakes with me, and don't forget to leave a star rating and comment below.

 French 75_3